sanatankc/glentree/src/content/scholarships/scholarships.md

     benefits:
       - "15% tuition fee waiver for the academic year"
   - title:
-      - type: "normal"
+      - highlight: false
         text: "Glentree Inspire Scholarship Program for"
-      - type: "highlight"
+      - highlight: true
         text: "Meritorious students"
-      - type: "normal"
+      - highlight: false
         text: "- New Admissions"
     description: "For meritorious students of Grades 6 to 9 transferring to Glentree Academy from CBSE or ICSE boards"
     eligibility: